astropy/astropy/docs/models/parameters.rst

 The goal of this package is, when possible, to allow simultaneous model evaluation and fitting with multiple parameter sets.
-Because of this, all models have a `~astropy.models.core.Model.psets` attribute, an array of shape `(len(parnames), paramdim)`, where `~astropy.models.core.Model.paramdim` is the number of parameter sets.
-Typically the array is of type float but can become an object array in some cases. `~astropy.models.core.Model.psets` is used for model evaluation.
+Because of this, all models have a `~astropy.models.core.Model.param_sets` attribute, an array of shape `(len(parnames), paramdim)`, where `~astropy.models.core.Model.paramdim` is the number of parameter sets.
+Typically the array is of type float but can become an object array in some cases. `~astropy.models.core.Model.param_sets` is used for model evaluation.

 In addition, all models maintain an attribute, `~astropy.models.core.ParametricModel.parameters`, an instance of `~astropy.models.parameters.Parameters`.
 This is a flat list of parameter values which fitters update.
 It serves as a communication tool between fitters and models.

-Individual parameters, `~astropy.models.core.Models.psets` and the flat list of parameters values are kept in sync.
+Individual parameters, `~astropy.models.core.Models.param_sets` and the flat list of parameters values are kept in sync.
 Single parameters are updated through properties.
-An update to a single parameter triggers an update to `~astropy.models.core.Model.psets` and `~astropy.models.core.Model.parameters`.
+An update to a single parameter triggers an update to `~astropy.models.core.Model.param_sets` and `~astropy.models.core.Model.parameters`.
 Single parameters are updated after a change to `~astropy.models.core.ParametricModel.parameters`.
-`~astropy.models.core.Model.psets` are always constructed on demand from single parameters and cannot be updated directly.
+`~astropy.models.core.Model.param_sets` are always constructed on demand from single parameters and cannot be updated directly.

 Parameters Examples